run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/portfolio-and-catalog/configuration/register-satisfaction-survey.md

 2. Click on "New";

-3. Complete all mandatory fields:
+3. Complete all mandatory fields;

 4. Choose the type of search;